ProfAishikGhosh/ProfAishikGhosh.github.io/_pages/JoinGroup.md

 permalink: /JoinGroup/
 title: "Join Group"
 ---
-**Postdoctoral Researcher Position(s) Available**
+**Postdoctoral Researcher Position(s)**

 We have now filled the position opened in 2025.
 We will be seeking a highly motivated postdoctoral researcher to join our team again in the future.
 Interested candidates can find more information in the previous job posting [here](https://inspirehep.net/jobs/2962185), as future calls will likely follow similar lines.

-**Undergraduate and Master's Students Welcome**
+**Undergraduate and Master's Students**

-Undergraduates and master's students are encouraged to reach out.
+Undergraduates and master's students are welcome to reach out.
+Prof. Ghosh receives cold emails from students everyday but does reply to interested students.
+The group does not take high-school students.
 Please mention what interests you about our work and describe any relevant computing skills you possess.
-Prof. Ghosh does read and reply to emails from interested students (at least your first email).
+Do not send LLM-generated nonsense.

 You can also learn about AI-physics research through the [jounral club](https://outlook.office365.com/groups/groupsubscription?action=join&smtp=thelearningcurve%40groups.gatech.edu&bO=true) run by physics graduate students.